Guru (2007 film): Critical reception

-Guru has received positive reviews from critics.
-Abhishek Bachchan received widespread praise for his performance.
-The film has a rating of 83% at the review website Rotten Tomatoes.
-The New York Times said of the film "You might think it would be difficult to fashion an entertaining account of the life of a polyester manufacturer, even a fictitious one.
+Guru received positive reviews from critics, with widespread praise for Abhishek Bachchan's performance.

+Taran Adarsh of Bollywood Hungama gave 4/5 stars and wrote "Guru ranks as one of Mani Ratnam's finest efforts and one of the best to come out of Hindi cinema," and praised actors performances writing "Reserve all the awards for Bachchan.
+No two opinions on that!
+His performance in Guru is world class and without doubt.
+From a sharp teenager in Turkey to the biggest entrepreneur of the country, Bachchan handles the various shades his character demands with adroitness."
+The New York Times gave 3/4 stars and wrote "You might think it would be difficult to fashion an entertaining account of the life of a polyester manufacturer, even a fictitious one.
 But director Mani Ratnam has done so with Guru, an epic paean to can-do spirit and Mumbai capitalism."
-The New York Post gave it three out of four stars, and the Los Angeles Weekly called it the best Hindi film since Lagaan (2001).
+Rajeev Masand of CNN-IBN gave 4/5 stars explaining "The beauty of Mani Ratnam's cinema is truly in its unpredictability.
+Few filmmakers can translate their personal vision onto screen the way Mani Ratnam can.
+So that's two thumbs up for Guru – it's a must-watch for all.
+Of the film's cast, Chakraborty playing the ruthless newspaper baron, deserves mention for the dignity which he brings to the part, one that's clearly inspired by Indian Express founder Ramnath Goenka.
+The actor in this film who truly blew my mind, is Rai.
+There is a silent grace, quiet nobility to her performance, which I have to admit I've never seen before.
+Of course, the film belongs to Bachchan, the protagonist, Guru himself.
+And in all honesty, Bachchan rises to the challenge like never before."
+Los Angeles Weekly termed it as the best Hindi film since Lagaan (2001).
 Richard Corliss of Time compared the film to Frank Capra's It's a Wonderful Life and said that one of the main highlights of the film was its climax.
 This Guru is more like a fine polyester.
 He further noted, "Ash's film eminence remains a mystery.
 No question she's pretty, but she's more an actress-model than a model-actress.
 In Guru, she's mainly ornamentation".
-The Hindustan Times reviewer gave it a three and half stars and noted " Ratnam and Bachchan Jr have given you a film that’s as close to life as say, business is to politics.
-For the discerning viewer, satisfaction is guaranteed.. and some more.
+Hindustan Times gave 3.5/5 stars and wrote "Ratnam and Bachchan Jr have given you a film that’s as close to life as say, business is to politics.
+For the discerning viewer, satisfaction is guaranteed. and some more.
 Rai is marvellous, handling complex scenes with grace and empathy.
 Above all, the enterprise belongs to Bachchan.
 He is astonishingly nuanced and unwaveringly forceful in his career-best performance after Yuva (2004)."
-Critic Taran Adarsh from Bollywood Hungama gave a four star rating and claimed in his review that "Guru ranks as one of Mani Ratnam's finest efforts and one of the best to come out of Hindi cinema," and praised actors performances writing "Reserve all the awards for Bachchan.
-No two opinions on that!
-His performance in Guru is world class and without doubt.
-From a sharp teenager in Turkey to the biggest entrepreneur of the country, Bachchan handles the various shades his character demands with adroitness."